symbiotejs/symbiote.js/README.md

 * Open source (MIT license).

 ## 💎 Tech concept keypoints
-* Native modern APIs instead of expensive libraries.
+* Native modern APIs instead of performance-expensive external libraries.
 * Shadow DOM is optional.
 Use it when you need it only.
 * Total styling freedom: from the old classics to the cutting edge platform abilities.
 * Native HTML instead of custom template syntax processing.
 * Templates are out of the component or render function context.
 It’s just a simple JavaScript template literals.
 So you can keep or process them wherever you want.
-* No logical operators in templates.
-Logic and presentation are strictly separated.
 * Fast synchronous UI updates, no unexpected redraws.
 * Full data context access from the document structure.
 * Full data context availability for template bindings.